 For years John had heard the buzz surrounding the BiCO’s effectiveness and local fame, and once he started fishing them he realized what he had been missing.
 He found rapid success with the bait, especially fished as a swim jig.

 John is no stranger to big bass.
 In the past two years fishing in Massachusetts, he has caught ten largemouth over 7 pounds, one topping the scales at 9 lbs 5 oz.
 He also recently caught an 8 lbs 8 oz largemouth on a green pumpkin Original BiCO!

 “I fish BiCO Jigs because they come through all types of cover better than any other jigs I’ve used.
 I hardly ever go fishing without one tied on.”

 Jon has been fishing his whole life for multiple species, but mostly large and smallmouth bass.
-If the water is not frozen he is typically out fishing 7 days a week, on a bad week 6.
+He especially like to fish competitively, and is a member of Avid Anglers.